celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

 ## `celocli account:authorize`

-Keep your locked Gold more secure by authorizing alternative keys to be used for signing attestations, voting, or validating.
-By doing so, you can continue to participate in the protocol while keeping the key with access to your locked Gold in cold storage.
+Keep your locked CELO more secure by authorizing alternative keys to be used for signing attestations, voting, or validating.
+By doing so, you can continue to participate in the protocol while keeping the key with access to your locked CELO in cold storage.
 You must include a "proof-of-possession" of the key being authorized, which can be generated with the "account:proof-of-possession" command.

 ```
-Keep your locked Gold more secure by authorizing alternative keys to be used for signing attestations, voting, or validating.
-By doing so, you can continue to participate in the protocol while keeping the key with access to your locked Gold in cold storage.
+Keep your locked CELO more secure by authorizing alternative keys to be used for signing attestations, voting, or validating.
+By doing so, you can continue to participate in the protocol while keeping the key with access to your locked CELO in cold storage.
 You must include a "proof-of-possession" of the key being authorized, which can be generated with the "account:proof-of-possession" command.

 USAGE
   $ celocli account:authorize